Welcome to our epic formal living room design gallery.

 This elegant living room may not have a skylight, but additional rope lighting was placed inside the tray ceiling to add a gentle illumination to the room.

-Coffered ceilings are a great way to add an elegant architectural detail to any room, but look particularly impressive in living rooms and dining rooms.
+Coffered ceilings are a great way to add elegant architectural detail to any room, but look particularly impressive in living rooms and dining rooms.

 Your ceiling design is really only limited by the scope of your imagination.
 This modern living room has an incredible glossy ceiling design with colors abound.
 In the center is a low profile but glittery chandelier.